 In many cases, laws and policies are actively stopping HIV prevention campaigns for sex workers.
-60% of all countries reported such laws, policies and regulations in 2012.7
+In 2012, the most recent data available, 60% of all countries reported such laws, policies and regulations.77

 Sex workers and human rights

 Under these circumstances, sex workers are not recognised by the law and cannot exercise human rights like other people can.
-For example, the Swaziland Girls’ and Women’s Protection Act offers no defence for girls under the age of 16 if they are forced to have sexual intercourse:
+For example, the Swaziland Girls’ and Women’s Protection Act offers no defence for girls under the age of 16 who are forced to have sexual intercourse if:

-"[A]t the time of the commission of the offence the girl was a prostitute."
-46
+At the time of the commission of the offence the girl was a prostitute.82

-These types of laws and the conditions that sex workers have to work and live in, dramatically increase their vulnerability to HIV and undermine HIV prevention efforts targeting this group.48
+These types of laws, and the conditions that sex workers have to work and live in, dramatically increase their vulnerability to HIV and undermine HIV prevention efforts targeting this group.83

-Respecting, protecting and meeting the human rights needs of sex workers is vital in order to maintain their health and wellbeing.49
+Respecting, protecting and meeting the human rights needs of sex workers is vital in order to maintain their health and wellbeing.84

 Involving sex workers

-Involving sex workers directly in HIV prevention programmes can raise their self-esteem and empower them to look after their health and access services that could help them.
-Indeed, these community empowerment-based responses have been shown to be most effective in addressing underlying social and structural barriers to the health and human rights of sex workers.50 The Sonagachi Project in India is a prime example of this.
+Community empowerment-based responses have been shown to be most effective in addressing underlying social and structural barriers to the health and human rights of sex workers.87

 Should sex work be legalised?